CoSMoMVPA/CoSMoMVPA/doc/source/ex_cross_validate_measure.rst

     output = dataset_measure(dataset, args)

-Thus any function you write can be used as a dataset measure as long as it can use this same input scheme.
+Thus any function you write can be used as a dataset measure as long as it can use this input scheme.
 In a similar way, our classifiers all have the same
 signature:

 .. code-block:: matlab